muety/muetsch.io/source/_posts/how-development-history-keeps-repeating-itself.md

 # Key takeaways
 From this discussion, my key takaways are:

-* **Technology is not bad, just because it's old.** Don't fooled by the novelty bias.
+* **Technology is not bad, just because it's old.** Don't be fooled by the novelty bias.
 * **Don't ever _rant_ about a technology** - especially not just because everyone else on Twitter does.
 Even [dreaded](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted) things like PHP or VBA have their right to exist.
 You can anyways only judge about a technology, if you have actually worked with it extensively.
 * **Focus on building features**, not tools - unless you really have a need to.